 The story has the Doctor, Nyssa and Tegan having to rescue a Concorde plane zapped back in time.
 It has the ingredients of a good story and it’s a shame the ‘ins’ and ‘outs’ aren’t well executed enough.

-I liked the opening scene with Nyssa; Tegan and the Doctor in the TARDIS as they lost Adric in ‘Earthshock’.
+I liked the opening scene with Nyssa, Tegan and the Doctor in the TARDIS since they’ve lost Adric in ‘Earthshock’.
 I found it a tense and moving scene when the Doctor tells Nyssa and Tegan why he can’t go back to save Adric.

 I liked the Heathrow Airport scenes in the story.
 I felt sorry though for Sarah and Janet who braved through the bitter cold in those scenes.
 I wanted to put my arms around them and keep them warm.

 I love Sarah Sutton as Nyssa.
 I’ve chatted to Sarah about ‘Time-Flight’.
-I told Sarah that I was convinced by her amazing performances.
-I don’t think Sarah believed me but she was pleased and glowed at my compliment.
+I told Sarah that I was convinced by her amazing performance.
+I don’t think Sarah believed me but she was pleased and glowed at my compliments.

 This story contains some really good Nyssa moments.
 Nyssa’s latent psychic abilities get touched upon in the story.
 I found Nyssa to be a stronger character when she’s prepared to sacrifice her life for the Doctor.